 St. Anthony Sand Dunes

-The Gateway to Idaho’s St. Anthony Sand Dunes encompass more than 10,000 acres of white quartz sand.
+The Gateway to Idaho’s St. Anthony Sand Dunes encompass more than 10,000 acres of white quartz sand near Yellowstone.
 The dunes, located in Idaho Falls, double as a recreation destination and an environmental conservation area.
 Visitors can explore the dunes by horse or foot, while the more daring visitors can use off-road vehicles to ride some of the 400-foot high sand hills.
 Those who want to connect further with the St. Anthony Sand Dunes can even stay there overnight.
 The Egin Lakes Recreation Area houses 48 campsites, each of which has electricity and a parking facility.
 Additionally, there are opportunities for swimming, climbing, and wildlife viewing.